tastychickenlegs/Valheim-TimedTorches/README.md

 I received Permission from Gurrlin to fix, modify and repost this mod

 ## Fixed for Valheim Frost Cave Update
-Original Mod by Gurrlin all credit goes back to them for creating the mod

 This has been fixed for the Valheim Frost Cave Update
-### This is not my mod and all credit goes back to the original author Gurrlin
 I will do my best to answer questions and fix issues.
 Client side only mode.